tony-molumby/rheader-parser/README.md

-# rheader-parser
+# Request Header Parser
-Returns the ip address, language, and browser information from the user's request header
+This project parses the http request header, and then returns a JSON object with the the ip address, language and software of the user who is requesting data from the server.